-We also propose another protocol which we call Adaptive MPR.
-One can think of a situation where the particle has a priori memory about the location of the target e.g. say the walker has a rough estimation about the distance between its initial position and the target and also the walker is relatively confident (confident level has been incorporated in the parameter $p_I$ in adaptive MPR) that whether the target is on the right side or the left side of its initial position.
-In those cases, one can use our adaptive resetting protocol with great success.
-We see the rate of the linear increment of the optimal FDT with $\delta$ is lesser in the case of MPR and Adaptive MPR protocols, which implies our proposed protocols are even more efficient than IPR if the detector is far apart from the center.
+We also propose another protocol, which we call Adaptive two-stage MPR.
+One can think of a situation where the particle has a priori memory about the location of the target e.g., say the walker has a rough estimation about the distance between its initial position and the target and also the walker is relatively confident (confident level has been incorporated in the parameter $p_I$ in adaptive two-stage MPR) that whether the target is on the right side or the left side of its initial position.
+In those cases, one can use our adaptive two-stage resetting protocol with great success.
+We see the rate of the linear increment of the optimal FDT with $\delta$ is lesser in the case of MPR and Adaptive two-stage MPR protocols, which implies our proposed protocols are even more efficient than IPR if the detector is far apart from the center.

 We believe our resetting protocols can be of great use in quantum search algorithms.
-Moreover, such repeated measurements have been implemented on IBM quantum computers~\cite{ibm} and our work will enable the way to speed up quantum hitting times, on quantum computers.
-Also, quantum walks are widely applied in many different fields starting from transport in wave-guides to ultra-cold atoms to light harvesting dynamics in biochemistry~\cite{PhysRevA.58.915,PhysRevA.48.1687,PhysRevLett.100.013906}.
+This kind of tight-binding Hamiltonians as well as many-body Hamiltonians(XXZ model) and their dynamics can be implemented in quantum computers using qubit representations and Trotterization\cite{smith2019simulating,ibm,IBMR,wang2024firstnew}.
+Moreover, such repeated measurements and the effect of resetting have been implemented on IBM quantum computers where they implemented the projective nonunitary dynamics using a product of elementary gate operators with the help of Trotterization.~\cite{ibm,IBMR,wang2024firstnew} and our work will enable the way to speed up quantum hitting times on quantum computers.
+Also, quantum walks are widely applied in many different fields, starting from transport in wave guides to ultra-cold atoms to light harvesting dynamics in biochemistry~\cite{PhysRevA.58.915,PhysRevA.48.1687,PhysRevLett.100.013906}.
 Hence, our proposed resetting schemes might have implications in all these different fields as well.
 While we have limited ourselves to the tight-binding lattice where all states are delocalized in this work, it will be interesting to understand the role of quantum resetting schemes for systems where localized and delocalized states can coexist~\cite{chatterjee2023one,deng2017many} and also for many-body interacting systems~\cite{modak2021finite}.
 It will be interesting to study the effect of our resetting protocols on the recently studied thermodynamics phases in the first detected return times of quantum many-body systems\cite{walter2023thermodynamic}.